helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 This HIP proposes the first Proof-of-Coverage reward scheme for the MOBILE network and the method it will use to govern rewards in the current Genesis Phase, and beyond.
 This coverage scheme, known as _Modeled Coverage_, attempts to predict the coverage that a MOBILE radio provides to a surrounding area using radio characteristics, location data provided during the CBRS CPI registration process, and a public topographical database.
 This calculation will be performed by a new entity known as an Obstruction Data Oracle, which is an automated process that can predict how a signal will propogate into the surrounding area.

 This scheme replaces the current Genesis Phase scheme that relies solely on self-reported Hotspot parameters such as Radio Heartbeats and network Speed Tests.
 While these items are hard to spoof, they are not verified by external sources and provide limited information about the quality of coverage that a Radio provides.
 Modeled Coverage improves upon the current scheme by taking into account the directionality of Radios and environmental obstructions that prevent the propagation of the signals they generate.

 Once implemented, Modeled Coverage will be a significant milestone in introducing the Proof-of-Coverage concept in the Mobile Network.
 It's covered in a detailed MOBILE PoC roadmap in the blog post MOBILE Proof-of-Coverage: The Road Ahead [MOBILE Proof-of-Coverage: The Road Ahead](<https://blog.helium.com/mobile-proof-of-coverage-the-road-ahead-73a25601a13d>) as Obstruction Data.
-Combined with other parameters like uptime (Heartbeats) and backhaul (Speed Test), it allows for more fair rewards and incentivizes the deployment of Radios at optimal locations.
+Combined with other parameters like uptime (Heartbeats) and backhaul (Speed Test), it allows for more fair rewards and incentivizes high-quality deployments of Radios.

 # Motivation

 Building the MOBILE Network began with the Genesis Period, during which 5G Hotspot owners with Radios had to send just one Heartbeat in 24 hours to prove they were online.
 This was a necessary starting point to kickstart the deployments.
-However, from the start, the goal was to introduce more and more data sources to evaluate the certainty and usefulness of coverage.
+However, to be successful, any network must be reliable, always available, and meet the expectations of its users.
+Using Modeled Coverage is an important step to measure the quality of coverage beyond self-reported data.
+In the future, it will be complemented and cross-checked by the data provided by Mobile Mappers.

-To be successful, any Network must be reliable, always available, and meet the expectations of its users.
-To move one step closer to the Proof-of-Coverage verified by external sources, we propose to use Modeled Coverage data to evaluate performance of Radios.
+Additionally, Modeled Coverage lays a foundation to introduce more data sources like zoning and population density to measure the usefulness of coverage and motivate deployments in places where it matters the most.
+The addition of the location-based incentive points will also be possible once the Modeled Coverage is introduced in the Mobile Rewards calculations.

 # Stakeholders